Final Summit Report-2014

 On November 20, 2014, Africa Agenda and World Denver Young Professionals organized a dinner dialogue: Towards a Strong U.S.-Africa Engagement: Bringing the U.S.-Africa Summit to Colorado.

-The event brought together about 100 Africa-oriented professional and activists to consider how we can strengthen cooperation and collaboration between Americans and people across the African continent.
+The event brought together about 100 Africa-oriented professionals and activists to consider how we can strengthen cooperation and collaboration between Americans and people across the African continent.

 Table Topics and Insights

 How do we ensure that women’s voices are heard and that there is representation from women in future summits?
 Insights: